codilime/veles/README.rst

 Veles - A new age tool for binary analysis
 ==========================================

-See our home page at https://veles.io.
+See our home page at https://veles.io or visit us on IRC: #veles at freenode.

 Building, installing